 There’s been a lot of media coverage lately about booming housing prices.
 Some are pointing to big institutional buyers, like REITs, as a source of the problem.
 We tend to disagree.
 Here’s why.

-No doubt, big buyers have boomed in recent years, since they began about 10 years ago.
+Big SFR buyers emerged on the scene in the early 2010s and started buying the many under-priced, distressed houses that appeared around the country after the 2008 crash.
+Since then, their presence has steadily grown.
 By our calculations, around 32,500 houses here in the Dallas-Fort Worth metroplex are held in “large” portfolios of 50 houses or more.
 That is only 1.7% of the market.
 Small portfolios of 2-50 houses account for another 10.6% percent.
 For this discussion, we’re interested in the big portfolios.

 Big funds only own 1.7% of the homes in the Dallas-Fort Worth area, not really enough to exert much influence.